doakey3/DashTable/README.md

 ## Installation

-This package needs only one depency: Beautisoup4.
-It's a scaper (it extracts useful data from html file: here, it extracts cells from HTML table): http://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-beautiful-soup
+This package needs only one dependency: BeautiSoup 4.
+It's a scraper (it extracts useful data from html file: here, it extracts cells from HTML table): http://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-beautiful-soup
 ```
 pip install beautifulsoup4
 ```